JustOdrep/PesateProject/README.md

 * Adds a new recipe to the database.
 * Offers a list of 30 ingredients to choose from.
 * Shows a green flash to show that the recipe was correctly added.
+* Provides an easy way to expand the recipe database with new recipes.